 For the Paris Agreement to achieve its objective of keeping global temperatures well below 2°C, it is up to every person, every organisation and every government to act.
-At De Brauw, we recognise that our own operations do have a climate impact, and therefore this needs to be addressed.
-SDG 13 - Climate Action, is therefore a key SDG that our firm can actively contribute towards, and we are putting in place significant programmes and initiatives to mitigate our emissions.
+At De Brauw, we recognise that our own operations have an impact on the climate, and that they must be addressed.

+SDG 13 - Climate Action, is a key SDG that our firm can actively contribute towards, and we are putting in place significant programmes and initiatives to mitigate our emissions.

-Based on the 2020 baseline, De Brauw has committed to the following:
+Based on the 2020 baseline, De Brauw is committed to the following:

-- Reduce Scope 1 and Scope 2 Emissions by 45% by 2030. - Reduce Scope 3 emissions by 30% by 2030. - Reduce emissions per employee by 30% by 2030. - Source 100% of all electricity from renewable sources by 2030. - Offset all greenhouse emissions. - Avoid transport by plane when travelling to locations within 700km from our office in Amsterdam. - Maintain a policy to support working from home, and a more flexible approach to the time an employee may travel, to help reduce commuting related emissions. - Provide public transport options for employees (e.g., public transport travel cards). - Maintain the A-rated energy label of our corporate headquarters building in Amsterdam.
+- Reduce Scope 1 and Scope 2 Emissions by 45% by 2030. - Reduce Scope 3 emissions by 30% by 2030. - Reduce emissions per employee by 30% by 2030. - Source 100% of all electricity from renewable sources by 2030. - Offset all greenhouse emissions. - Avoid transport by plane when travelling to locations within 700km from our office in Amsterdam. - Maintain a policy to support working from home, and a more flexible approach to the time an employee may commute, to help reduce commuting-related emissions. - Provide public transport options for employees (for example, public transport travel cards). - Maintain the A-rated energy label of our corporate headquarters building in Amsterdam.